-For the next 25 years, Mendoza continued his travels to Mexico for inspiration, and participated in exhibitions at public institutions, cultural centers, galleries and museums.
+For the next 25 years, Mendoza continued traveling for inspiration, and participated in exhibitions at public institutions, cultural centers, galleries and museums.
 His work would continue to evolve into a unique style of figurative painting, linocut printmaking, mosaics, and outdoor mural projects.

 He was diagnosed with multiple myeloma in April 2010, and passed away on March 12, 2012.